MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/RemoteDependencyData.md

 1. **dependencyTypeName** : string

     Dependency type name.
 Very low cardinality value for logical grouping of dependencies and interpretation of other fields like commandName and resultCode.
-Examples are SQL, Azure table, HTTP.
+Examples are SQL, Azure table, and HTTP.

     Max length: 1024